-1. Place the battery in its compartment.

-2. Connect the positive battery lead first, then connect the negative battery lead by installing their bolt.
+- 1. Place the battery in its compartment. - 2.
+Connect the positive battery lead first, then connect the negative battery lead by installing their bolt.
 NOTICE: When installing the battery, the main switch must be off, and the positive lead must be connected before the negative lead.
 [ECB01111]

-- 1. Positive battery lead (red) - 2.
-Negative battery lead (black) - Install the battery holding plate by installing the nuts. - Install the front carrier by installing the bolts and tightening them to the specified torques.
+- 1. Positive battery lead (red)

+- 2. Negative battery lead (black)

+- 3. Install the battery holding plate by installing the bolts.

+- 4. Install the seat.
+(See page 4-13.)

+- TIP

+- Make sure the positive and negative battery leads are installed as shown.

+- Fully charge the battery before installing it.